microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 draft: false
 ---

+A Fluid handle is an object that holds a reference to a collaborative object, such as a [`DataObject`](/apis/aqueduct/dataobject/) or DDS.

-The primary use case for handles in the Fluid Framework is for storing [DataObject](/apis/aqueduct/dataobject/) or Distributed Data Structures (DDSes) into other DDSes.
+The primary use case for handles in the Fluid Framework is for storing a [`DataObject`](/apis/aqueduct/dataobject/), or Distributed Data Structures (DDSes), into other DDSes.
 This doc covers how to consume and use Fluid handles.

-A basic example is if we have a SharedMap `myMap` and want to store a SharedString `myText` as a value.
-The SharedString instance lives within the Fluid Runtime and we don't want to store the object itself.
-What we want is to be able to get the SharedString instance from our SharedMap later.
-So instead of storing the SharedString we will store a handle to the SharedString so we can retrieve it later.
+### Why use Fluid handles?

+- Collaborative objects, such as Fluid objects or DDSes, cannot be stored directly in another DDS.
+There are two primary reasons for this:
+     1. Content stored in a DDS needs to be serializable.
+Complex objects and classes should never be directly stored in a DDS.
+     2. Handles are references so if a handle is stored in multiple DDSes they will all reference the same underlying collaborative object.

+- Handles encapsulate where the underlying object lives and how to retrieve it.
+This reduces the complexity from the caller and abstracts away the need for the caller to know where the underlying object lives.

+- Handles allow the underlying Fluid runtime to build a dependency hierarchy.
+This will eventually allow for features such as garbage collection.

+### Basic Scenario

+Given a SharedMap DDS `myMap`, and a SharedString DDS `myText`, we want to store `myText` as a value in `myMap`.
+Because we now know we can't directly store DDS objects in other DDSes, we need to store a handle to `myText` then use that handle to retrieve the `myText` SharedString.

 In practice this looks like: